Matthias Vanden Gheyn: Musical style

 Matthias Vanden Gheyn's works are typical of keyboard music from the transitional period between Baroque and Classical styles (c.
 1730–1760), a time in which composers sought dramatic effects, striking melodies, and clearer textures.
 His compositions draw many similarities to those of George Frideric Handel.
 His eleven carillon preludes interweave effects idiomatic to bells, such as rapid chromatic passages, appropriate use of the heavier bells, and broken-chord structures in alternating hands.
-VandenGheyn was well aware of taking advantage of the inherent inner harmonic qualities of the carillon, most notably the prominent minor third overtone: the diminished seventh chord (a stack of three minor third intervals) appears in every one of his carillon preludes.
+Vanden Gheyn was well aware of taking advantage of the inherent inner harmonic qualities of the carillon, most notably the prominent minor third overtone: the diminished seventh chord (a stack of three minor third intervals) appears in every one of his carillon preludes.
 Several of his harpsichord and organ compositions were printed in his lifetime, along with a treatise on basso continuo.
 In addition, many compositions for harpsichord, organ, and carillon and a second treatise on harmony remain in manuscript.

 Musical works

-There are at least 100 known works by Matthias VandenGheyn.
+There are at least 100 known works by Matthias Vanden Gheyn.
 At least three had been published in his lifetime, and many have been published posthumously in collections.
-A carillon manuscript from 1756 entitled Leuvens Beiaardhandschrift ('Leuven's carillon manuscript'), was probably supervised by VandenGheyn.
+A carillon manuscript from 1756 entitled Leuvens Beiaardhandschrift ('Leuven's carillon manuscript'), was probably supervised by Vanden Gheyn.
 It contains 151 pieces of dance music, marches and music for formal occasions.
-The following is a list of the 51 works attributed by VanElewyck to VandenGheyn between 1860 and 1862.
+The following is a list of the 51 works attributed by Van Elewyck to Vanden Gheyn between 1860 and 1862.
 Due to the uncertainty in the date of each work, the list is organized in the order in which they were discovered.